Wonderful Everyday: Plot

 Yuki awakens on the rooftop of Kita High, greeted by Ayana.
 Yuki questions Ayana about what has become of Tomosane, to which Ayana responds cryptically.

-An epilogue chapter (Note: In the Japanese-exclusive "Full Voice HD Edition") follows Tomosane and Yuki, who is still sharing Tomosane's body after the events of Hill of Sunflowers.
-Yuki wishes to pursue a romance with Tomosane; he initially rejects as he fears she will disappear, but they commit after confiding their feelings.
+An epilogue chapter (Note: In the Japanese-exclusive "Full Voice HD Edition") follows Tomosane and Yuki, who are still sharing Tomosane's body after the events of Hill of Sunflowers.
+Yuki wishes to pursue a romance with Tomosane; he initially rejects her as he fears she will disappear, but they commit after confiding their feelings.
 Yuki assures Tomosane she will never disappear, and they promise to always live together.

 Development

-The first game developed by SCA-DI and his studio KeroQ was Tsui no Sora, first released in 1999.
+The first game developed by SCA-DI and its studio KeroQ was Tsui no Sora, first released in 1999.
 Because of some technical issues with the game, compounded with a large audience of people who wanted to play it in spite of those issues, KeroQ began production on a remake of the game.
 However, the remake's scope drastically expanded during production, leading SCA-DI to realize that he was in fact creating an entirely new work, which would eventually be released as Subarashiki Hibi (shortened as Subahibi).
 While Tsui no Sora was inspired primarily by the works of Friedrich Nietzsche, Subahibi instead pulled concepts largely from the works of Ludwig Wittgenstein, particularly the Tractatus Logico-Philosophicus.
 As the producer, planner, and scenario writer for Wonderful Everyday, SCA-DI worked on the character designs and graphics alongside Kagome, Motoyon, Suzuri, and Karory.
 Renowned mangaka Aka Akasaka, creator of Kaguya-sama: Love Is War, contributed to the backgrounds assets.

 Prior to the release of Wonderful Everyday, a demo of the game was made available on the official website on January 30, 2010.
-Wonderful Everyday was originally planned to be released on February 26, 2010 but a release was announced on December 26, 2009, pushing the release date one month back to March 26, 2010.
+Wonderful Everyday was originally planned to be released on February 26, 2010, but a release was announced on December 26, 2009, pushing the release date one month back to March 26, 2010.

 The opening song of Wonderful Everyday, "Kūkirikigaku Shōjo to Shōnen no Uta" (空気力学少女と少年の詩, Aerodynamics Girls and Boys Song), was performed by Hana, who also performed the ending songs "Shuumatsu no Bishou" (終末の微笑, The Final Smile) and "Norowareta Sei / Shukufukusareta Sei" (呪われた生／祝福された生, Cursed Life/Blessed Life).
 Monet performed the other ending songs: "Naglfar no Senjou nite" (ナグルファルの船上にて, On Board Naglfar), "Kami to Senritsu" (神と旋律, God and Melody), "Noborenai Sakamichi" (登れない坂道, The Hill I Could Never Climb) and "Kagami no Sekai niwa Watashi shika Inai -another version-" (鏡の世界には私しかいない-another version-, Alone in the Looking-Glass World -another version-).
 The lyrics for all of the songs were written by SCA-DI.
 The music was composed by Matsumoto Fuminori under the alias "szak", ryo from Supercell, Pixelbee, and H.B Studio.
 Matsumoto was also in charge of composing the opening song and the ending songs The Final Smile and Cursed Life/Blessed Life, while Pixelbee composed the other ending songs.